hx-lang/hx/README.md

 programs can be retrofitted with more functionality whilst remaining backwards-compatible with legacy code.

-FX is influenced by programming languages such as [SML](https://github.com/SMLFamily), [Frank](https://github.com/frank-lang/frank), [Helium](https://bitbucket.org/pl-uwr/helium),
+HX is influenced by programming languages such as [SML](https://github.com/SMLFamily), [Frank](https://github.com/frank-lang/frank), [Helium](https://bitbucket.org/pl-uwr/helium),